mwcaisse/blog/docs/_posts/aur-packages-draft.md

 author: Mitchell Caisse
 ---
 In [AUR Repo for Arch Linux](#link pls?)
 I set up a custom repository to maintain AUR packages.
-This was good, but it required me to manually update the packages and have root permissions in order to install any build dependencies of the packagaes.
+This was good, but it requires me to manually update the packages and the packages are built on the host operating system rather than an isolated environment.

-In this post we will walk through addressing these two issues.
-We'll create a way to automate the updating of the packages in the repository to ensure they stay up to date.
-We'll also build the packages in a way that does not require root access.
-How we address the second issue will determine our methodology for automating the process, therefore we will start there.
+To start I created a Docker image that I could use to build the packages.
+Then I created two scripts, one to build the packages and one to make it easy to run the docker image and add packages to the repository.

 ## Docker Image

 I wanted to use a clean environment that was always up to date to build my AUR packages.
 This provides a few benefits:
 1. Less changes of package conflicts, as they are always built against the most up to date libraries.